Vote for only 6!

 We were able to feed 2,018 families and 5,864 individual people not only from Franklin County but Lamoille, Chittenden and even from upstate New York.

-A big shout out to Anne Lampman and April Lapan for volunteering 3 days a week and Anne and other family members to go pick up food every weekend from Hannaford.
+A big shout out to Anne and Lester Lampman, Brian Barratt and April Lapan for volunteering 3 days a week.
+Other family members for going to pick up food every weekend from Hannaford.
 Without all of them our food shelf would not look as good as it does today!

 Thank you to Heathy Roots giving us our winter bags as well as our summer bags.
 Thank you to Vermonters Feeding Vermonters for our grant to buy locally raised beef or chicken, eggs or locally grown vegetables and fruits.